TeamViewer

 Requirement Script:

-Where software is already installed and services are active, Privacy Settings Profiles installed subsequently require the service of that software to be restarted.
-This Fileset example includes a Requirement Script that checks for profile installation before activating TeamViewer, preventing the need to restart the TeamViewer Host service.
+Where the software is already installed and services are active, privacy settings payloads subsequently require the service of that software to be restarted after installation.
+The attached Fileset includes a Requirement Script that checks for profile installation before activating TeamViewer, preventing the need to restart the TeamViewer Host service.

 The 'check_tv_profile.sh' script is designed to recognise one of the two provided Profiles and, once installed, allow activation of the Fileset.
 If Profiles with a different Profile ID are used instead of those supplied, the script settings will require alteration.